-A = 90-100

-B+=85-89

-B = 80 - 84

-F=Below 70

-I = Incomplete N = Needs Improvement

-S = Satisfactory O = Outstanding
+A = 90-100 B+= 85-89 B= 80-84 C+= 75-79 C= 70-74 F=Below 70 I = Incomplete Co-Curricular Classes are graded on a Pass/Fail basis

 HOMEWORK & TESTS

 Formal home-study (homework) is assigned to help students become self-reliant and self-directed.
 Homework assignments are designed to reinforce daily lessons, to supplement and enrich class work, and to prepare for certain lessons through various experiences.
 Homework is provided for the purpose of extending learning opportunities and fostering independent study habits.
 Students should report to school prepared with their completed assignments.